Who Was the First Person on Earth? Unraveling the Mystery of Humanity's Origins

 Defining "The First Person": A Philosophical Challenge

-Furthermore, what constitutes a "person"?
+On top of that, what constitutes a "person"?
 Is it simply possessing the physical characteristics of Homo sapiens?
 Or does it involve cognitive abilities, social behavior, consciousness, and self-awareness?
 These are complex philosophical questions that impact how we view the origins of humanity.

 The Fossil Record: An Incomplete Picture

 The fossil record provides crucial evidence for human evolution, but it's far from complete.
 Fossilisation is a rare event, and many intermediate forms may be missing.
-The fossil record represents a fragmented snapshot of a continuous evolutionary process, making it impossible to identify a precise "first person."
+The fossil record represents a fragmented snapshot of a continuous evolutionary process, making it impossible to identify a precise "first person.

 Conclusion: A Journey of Discovery